robotboy655/eso-autoloot/README.md

 # Smarter Autoloot Revamped

-An improved and reworked version of `Smarter AutoLoot (S.A.L.)` addon by `Agathorn` for Elder Scroll Online.
+An improved and reworked version of `Smarter AutoLoot (S.A.L.)` addon by `Agathorn` for [Elder Scroll Online](https://store.steampowered.com/app/306130/The_Elder_Scrolls_Online/).

 Original addon link: https://www.esoui.com/downloads/info1127-SmarterAutoLootS.A.L..html

 I developed/modified this while playing Elder Scrolls Online back in 2023, since other available options were sub par for my liking.

-I never really finished it, but just gonna put it here so this work is not lost.
+I never really finished it because I lost interest in playing the game, but just gonna put it here so this work is not lost.
 If you find this, you can do whatever you want with it.

 I do not have a change log vs the original, but there are many improvements, inclding stuff like more item categories, detecting ESO+ and autolooting all ingredients, etc.